 It is not only the Club's 77th anniversary in 2015, but will be the year in which we hold (Friday/Saturday March 13th/14th) the 52nd occasion of our most prestigious competition - the Bahrain Open Championship.

 The Bahrain Open started from small beginnings in 1964 and was the first Open Championship for individual players in the Gulf region.

 The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous prize-winners, report and photos from the 51st Open Day 1 & Day 2).
 Hamad Mubarak Afnan became the Bahrain Open winner for the fifth time last season, 23 years after his first Open Championship win in 1991.
 The hole-by-hole scores (all players) are here.

-Towards the end of March 2015 will also witness the 27th outing of the Bahrain Ladies Open Championship competition (Friday/Saturday March 6th/7th).
+The beginning of March 2015 will also witness the 27th outing of the Bahrain Ladies Open Championship competition (Friday/Saturday March 6th/7th).
 The Ladies Open commenced in 1987 (see the history and a summary of all previous prize winners).